-For the purposes of this Standard any proposal to build ver a Council stormwater drain will be considered as though the stormwater drain is a scive, and is subject to the requirements of the council's bylaws.
+For the purposes of this Standard any proposal to build over a Council stormwater drain will be considered as though the stormwater drain is a sewer and is subject to the requirements of the council's bylaws.

-The location of buildings or structures over or n ar on existing sewer is subject to the requirements of the relevant TA's bylaws.
+The location of buildings or structures over or near an existing sewer is subject to the requirements of the relevant TA's bylaws.